Giving to Others While You Live: The Meaningful Impact of Gifting Today

 But what about those who retire earlier than age 65?
 An early retirement is certainly achievable, but requires careful planning, especially when it comes to your healthcare.
 This article will enlighten you on the different healthcare options available for early retirees, with a focus on the Marketplace.
 If you are not familiar with what the Marketplace is, don’t worry, we will get to the details soon.

-Healthcare Options for Early Retirees
+Health Insurance Options for Early Retirees

 If neither you nor your spouse will be covered through an employer plan, fear not!
 There may be more options than you think.
-Below is a brief summary of a few options.
+Below is a summary of a few options.
 I highly recommend speaking with your financial advisor about which route makes the most sense for you.

 COBRA